This is Part 6 of a collection of posts written to help with my book The Family Dinner Solution

 2. Prep Day

 I tried incorporating a prep day months ago and it never stuck.
 But now that I have a growing list of staples for cooking and I realize this saves me time all week, I’ve started it back up again.
 If we have nothing going on Sunday, I might start it then.
 But I’ve been doing the bulk of it on Monday.
-Basically, I replenish spice mixes, sauces, make anything needed for the week (like pesto and salad dressing), one baked good for snacks (muffin or bread) and something to help with lunches for the week (like pinto beans for burritos or a big pot of chili).
+Basically, I replenish spice mixes, sauces, make anything needed for the week (like pesto and salad dressing), one baked good for snacks (muffins or bread) and something to help with lunches for the week (like freezer bean and cheese burritos or a big pot of chili).
 Here’s what I made on my first prep day back in action: